SophiaWu5799/yahoo_finance-batch_processing/README.md

 ## Data Pipeline
 The data pipeline for this project involves the following steps:

-1. Data ingestion: The data is extracted from the MySQL database and Azure storage account using pandas and Python.
+1. Data ingestion: The data is extracted from S3 bucket and  MySQL database through JDBC.

-2. Data cleaning and transformation: The data is cleaned and transformed to remove any missing or invalid values.
-The data is then categorized into industries based on the sector of each company.
-The stock prices are also normalized to account for any changes in the value of the US dollar during the pandemic.
+2. Data cleaning, normalization, and transformation:
+- Point 1

 3. Data storage: The processed data is stored in an S3 bucket.

-4. Data processing: The data is processed using Spark to perform large-scale data analysis.

-5. Data visualization: The results of the data analysis are visualized using Tableau.
-The visualization helps to highlight trends and patterns in the data, making it easier to understand.
+4. Data visualization: Use Databricks' built-in SQL visualization functions to create charts, tables, and other visualizations based on the processed data.

 ## Technologies Used
 The following technologies were used in this project: